openebs-archive/openebs-docs/docs/cockroach.md

 Deploying CockroachDB with Persistent Storage
 ---------------------------------------------

+We are using OpenEBS cStor storage engine for running  CockroachDB.
 Before starting, check the status of the cluster using the following command.

 ```
 kubectl get nodes